 - Spend some time presenting to the rest of the group

-- Reflect on every session and keep a record & keep a log of your experiences on the GP ST Training Programme
+- Reflect on every session and keep a log of your experiences in your e-portfolio

 - Build all this into your PDP

-- Give constructive feedback to the speakers, course organisers or registrar representative as required.
+- Give constructive feedback to the speakers, course organizers or registrar representative as required.
 There will be a feedback form to complete for each session

 - Obtain a copy of Good Medical Practice for General Practice and read it!
 This sets out the duties of a good GP and is also the format used for GP appraisals

-- Familiarise yourself with the contents of the Gold Guide
+- Familiarize yourself with the contents of the Gold Guide

 - Enjoy your time as a registrar!